 In addition, the museum has daily scheduled cart tours of its livestock.
 Please call the museum to schedule your tour at (575) 522-4100.

 You're never too old to learn something new!
 These tours are designed to be both fun and informative.
 Adult tours are conducted Mondays through Saturdays and last about 90 minutes.
-The cost is $3 per person for schools and organizations who book in advance and bring more than nine people.
+The cost is $4 per person for companies or organizations who book in advance and bring more than nine people.
 Please schedule your tour at least two weeks in advance.
 Guided tours are unavailable on certain dates.
 Tours for informal groups or tours arranged less than two weeks in advance are subject to regular Museum admission.
 We accept purchase orders, checks, cash and credit cards.

 The world is a classroom!
 Teachers are encouraged to bring their students to the museum.
 Tours of the museum extend the resources available in the classroom, compliment classroom curriculum, and expand and reinforce concepts that are being taught.
 Tours can help awaken the curiosity of your students.
 Please request your tour at least two weeks in advance.
 (We recommend that you book spring tours in the fall!)
 We will accept a purchase order, check, or cash.
 There are several options to choose from: